-- Second-Chance hiring program pilot: The Strategy's Tower Technician Training program is working jointly with OWT and the Ohio Department of Rehabilitation and Correction (ODRC) to engage employer-partners in training soon-to-be-released inmates for telecommunications jobs that are specific to broadband expansion efforts.
+• Second-Chance hiring program pilot: The Strategy's Tower Technician Training program is working jointly with OWT and the Ohio Department of Rehabilitation and Correction (ODRC) to engage employer-partners in training soon-to-be-released inmates for telecommunications jobs that are specific to broadband expansion efforts.
 The Tower Technician Training program is part of Ohio's Broadband and 5G Workforce Strategy, which is implemented through OWT and BroadbandOhio in collaboration with NATE: The Communications Infrastructure Contractors Association and ODRC.
 This program trains Ohioans to fill critically needed tower technician roles and encourages companies across the state to tap into this pool of potential workers-thus giving a second chance to formerly incarcerated Ohioans.
+86

-79 - Through this pilot launched in May 2023, the soon-to-be-released inmates can become members of a skilled workforce that is ready to build, maintain, and repair the broadband and 5G networks that Ohioans use every day.
+Through this pilot launched in May 2023, the soon-to-be-released inmates can become members of a skilled workforce that is ready to build, maintain, and repair the broadband and 5G networks that Ohioans use every day.
 At the end of May, eight individuals from the Mansfield and Richland Correctional Institutions have started to receive tower technician training from North Central State College, followed by a work-release program with an employee-partner.
 The graduates of the program will then have the chance to interview with employer-partners who can place them in tower technician roles in Ohio upon release.
-To help close the talent gap and ensure that Ohio's 5G network
+To help close the talent gap and ensure that Ohio's 5G network is deployed quickly and efficiently, AT&T is encouraging its contractors in Ohio to hire restored citizens who complete this program.87

-79 "Governor DeWine, Lt.
+86 "Governor DeWine, Lt.
 Governor Husted Announce Opportunities for Second-Chance Employees," State of Ohio Office of the Governor, May 25, 2023